maxill1/node-ialarm/README.md

 });
 ```

-## Note:
+## Notes:
-some features like zone message are based on iAlarm js reverse enginering, so i haven't tested them.
+1) some features like zone message are based on iAlarm js reverse enginering, so i haven't fully tested them.
+2) getAllZones is pretty slow, cause it post 40 requests.
+Provide a zone number to boost it a little.